bogosorter/Musicly/docs/user/user.md

 ### Album Details

 To know more about an album, click the list button on the cover.
-You can edit the album's metadata and tracks.
+You can edit most important metadata on albums and tracks - I'm planning to add some more thorough control later.
 Changes will be saved to the music files themselves if they are in `mp3` format.

 ![](./images/details.jpg)

 ### Settings

-In the settings, you can change you color theme, the zoom of the app and custom styling (more on styling bellow).
-You can also reset your library and settings and view the initial tutorial again.
+Here you can change some of the app's behaviors:

+- `Theme`: Light or dark.
+- `Zoom`: The size of the app's elements.
+- `Inactivity time`: The time it takes for the app to enter inactivity mode.
+- `Minimize button triggers mini-player mode`: Whether the miniplayer will be triggered by clicking on the minimize button or not.
+- `Mini-player size`: The size of the mini-player.
+- `Custom CSS`: Add your own styles to the app (more on that further down).

+Finally, you can also reset the app's settings, delete the library and access the tutorial.

 ![](./images/settings.jpg)